awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 \(Optional\) A dictionary of attributes that identify the core device's platform\.
 Use this to define custom platform attributes that component recipes can use to identify the correct lifecycle and artifacts for the component\.
 For example, you might define a hardware capability attribute to deploy only the minimal set of artifacts for a component to run\.
 For more information, see the [manifest platform parameter](component-recipe-reference.md#component-platform-definition) in the component recipe\.
 You can also use this parameter to override the `os` and `architecture` platform attributes of the core device\.

+  `httpClient`
+This parameter is available in v2\.5\.0 and later of this component\.
+\(Optional\) The HTTP client configuration for the core device\.
+These configuration options apply to all HTTP requests made by this component\.
+If a core device runs on a slower network, you can increase these timeout durations to prevent HTTP requests from timing out\.
+This object contains the following information:
+`connectionTimeoutMs`
+\(Optional\) The amount of time \(in milliseconds\) to wait for a connection to open before the connection request times out\.
+Default: `2000` \(2 seconds\)
+`socketTimeoutMs`
+\(Optional\) The amount of time \(in milliseconds\) to wait for data to transfer over an open connection before the connection times out\.
+Default: `30000` \(30 seconds\)

 **Example: Configuration merge update**

 ```